Amazingly Delicious AIP Paleo Pizza Crust

 This post may contain affiliate links from which I will earn a commission.
 Learn more in our disclosure.

-This Paleo Pizza Crust is made with a main ingredient you might not have used before, but one that you’re definitely going to want to get to know.
+This AIP and Paleo Pizza Crust is made with a main ingredient you likely haven't used before, but one that you're definitely going to want to get to know.

-It’s super versatile, and super yummy.
-So yummy that whenever I make this crust I need to make a LOT of extra for snacking–no toppings needed!
+It's super versatile, and super yummy.
+So yummy that whenever I make this crust I need to make a LOT of extra for snacking.
+It's so good it disappears even without the toppings!

 And just so you know, this pizza crust is naturally gluten and grain-free, plus dairy and egg-free as well.